muyueh/flat-demo-bitcoin-price/README.md

 ## What this demo does

 This repository uses a [Flat Data Action](https://github.com/githubocto/flat) to fetch the hourly 2 m air temperature forecast for Taipei from [Open-Meteo](https://api.open-meteo.com/v1/forecast?latitude=25.04&longitude=121.56&hourly=temperature_2m).
-The raw payload is committed to `taipei-weather.json`, and a summarized 24-hour slice is written to `taipei-weather-postprocessed.json`.
+The raw payload is committed to `taipei-weather.json`, and a flattened 24-hour slice of hourly data (with latitude, longitude, timezone, and metadata duplicated per row) is written to `taipei-weather-postprocessed.json`.
 Both files are updated every 5 minutes when the forecast changes.

 > **Note:** Open-Meteo is a free, unauthenticated API.
 You can adjust the coordinates or parameters in `.github/workflows/flat.yml` to target a different city or weather variable.